ijkguo/mx-rcnn/README.md

 ## Training Faster R-CNN
 The following tutorial is based on VOC data, VGG network.
 Supply `--network resnet` and `--dataset coco` to use other networks and datasets.
+Refer to `script/vgg_voc07.sh` and other experiments for examples.

 ### Prepare Training Data
 All dataset have three attributes, `image_set`, `root_path` and `dataset_path`.